University hires full-time Title IX coordinator

 Fornof said, “There are two parts of my job one of them is student outreach and preventative programing and really getting in touch with students in terms of education and then there is the other part which is compliance and actually following through with reports that are made.”

 Students also like the fact that the position is being isolated and has more of a focus on Title IX issues.

-Junior sociology Maggie Wyatt said, “Having a Title IX director whose sole focus is Title IX issues is a positive thing.
+Maggie Wyatt, sociology junior, said, “Having a Title IX director whose sole focus is Title IX issues is a positive thing.
 It’s important for our student community to feel that their concerns are given the attention they are entitled to, and I hope that comes as a result of having this new position.”

 Fornof also said she really wants to get students educated and excited about preventative programing with whatever means.
 She has already put up posters in the women’s bathrooms around campus with information on how to get in touch with someone who can help with issues pertaining to Title IX.

 Fornof said, “Reports come to me in a variety of ways.
 Faculty members can also receive reports so they can come from a variety of areas and once a report is received then the intake process starts and the intake interview is just a chance to meet me and I meet the complainant we kind of go over what the process is going to look like and from there I serve as kind of a gatekeeper of whether or not it will go through to a full investigation.”

 There is an approximate 60-day deadline for an investigation give or take.
 The investigation starts when the Title IX coordinator meets with the respondent and at the end of the investigation the Title IX coordinator makes a decision on the defining responsibility.